But in algebra we can. And to do it, we invent "negative" numbers.

 e) What is the value of t at 9:30 AM? t = 14.

-The negative of each number
+The negative of any number

 Every number will have a negative.
 The negative of 3, for example, will be found at the same distance from 0, but on the other side.